hyunzi/ai-practice/week3-practice/data/devdocs/stripe/get-started/development-environment.md

 go get github.com/stripe/stripe-go/v83
 ```

-After you install the library with Go modules to a *new* project, the library is automatically added as a dependency in your project?™s go.mod file.
+After you install the library with Go modules to a *new* project, the library is automatically added as a dependency in your project?ï¿½s go.mod file.
 For example:

 ```go.mod
 module stripe-example